hildjj/node-cbor/README.md

 enc.end(['foo', 1, false])
 ```

-3) use `encodeAsync()`, which uses the approach from approach 2 to return a memory-inefficient promise.
+3) use `encodeAsync()`, which uses the approach from approach 2 to return a memory-inefficient promise for a Buffer.

 ## Supported types